csabapalfi/robust-javascript/README.md

 The [ECMAScript spec](https://www.ecma-international.org/publications/standards/Ecma-262.htm) defines the core of the language: language features, syntax, execution and the standard library.

-ECMAScript does not define a host environment in which a program is executed, it allows for several
+ECMAScript does not define a host environment in which a program is executed, it allows for several.

-An HTML document in the browser is one possible host environment.
-Node.js is another popular one.
+An HTML document in the browser is one host environment (and Node.js is another one).

 The [HTML spec](https://www.w3.org/TR/html5/) defines HTML as a markup language and also defines how JS is executed in the context of an HTML document.